 Art has always been central to the history of Baron Philippe de Rothschild’s family, and Château Mouton Rothschild has a long-standing and close link with leading contemporary artists.
 Each year since 1945 a leading artist has illustrated the Château Mouton Rothschild label, forming a collection that features the most famous names in modern and contemporary art.
 The prestigious list includes some of the most celebrated figures of their day, such as Dalí, César, Miró, Chagall, Picasso and Warhol.
 Many of these distinguished artists spent time at Château Mouton Rothschild, where their original artworks are displayed in the Paintings for the Labels room.

-On the occasion of this year’s label reveal, Baron Philippe de Rothschild SA has teamed up with Sotheby’s for an exceptional online auction of a Single Superlot of Château Mouton Rothschild 2020 vintage.
+On the occasion of the reveal of the new label, Baron Philippe de Rothschild SA, in partnership with Sotheby’s, is holding an exceptional online auction of a unique Superlot of Château Mouton Rothschild 2020.

-The lot includes a wide range of formats, with an exclusive double magnum, the label of which is signed by the artist and the family, six bottles, three magnums, an Imperial and the only Nebuchadnezzar released on the market to date.
+The lot comprises a range of formats, including an exclusive double-magnum, the label of which will be signed by Peter Doig and the family, as well as six single bottles, three magnums, an Imperial and the only Nebuchadnezzar available to date.

 The auction will close on 2 December at 7:00pm CET.